 - Indiana Civil Rights Commission: (317) 232-2600

-- For more information about GC’s Commitment to Community Standards, contact Gilberto Perez, Jr., Dean of Students.
-(574) 535-7434 or email@example.com.
+- For more information about GC’s Commitment to Community Standards, contact Dr. Gilberto Perez, Jr., Vice President of Student Life and Dean of Students: (574) 535-7434 or email@example.com.

-2. Reporting possible racial misconduct by an employee, outside contractor, or visitor:
+2. Reporting possible bias-related act by an employee, outside contractor, or visitor:

-a) Students shall report alleged racial misconduct by a faculty member, staff member, outside contractor, or visitor to one of the members of the Response Team.
-The following procedures shall apply according to the status of the person accused of racial misconduct:
+a) Students shall report alleged bias-related by a faculty member, staff member, outside contractor, or visitor to one of the members of the Bias Matters Response Team (BMRT).
+The following procedures shall apply according to the status of the person accused of a bias-related act or incident:

-- Campus visitor or outside contractor—the Dean of Students shall be informed of the report if a campus visitor or outside contractor is accused, and shall inform the Vice President for Finance of the alleged misconduct.
+- Campus visitor or outside contractor—the Dean of Students shall be informed of the report if a campus visitor or outside contractor is accused, and shall inform the Vice President for Finance of the alleged bias-related incident.

-- If an employee alleges a student has committed racial misconduct, he/she shall report it to the Director of Human Resources or designee who will conduct an investigation and decide whether disciplinary action is appropriate.
+- If an employee alleges a student has committed bias-related act or incident, the employee shall report it to the Director of Human Resources or designee who will conduct an investigation and decide whether disciplinary action is appropriate.

-Goshen College will promptly and equitably address any complaints of racial misconduct by:
+Goshen College will promptly and equitably address any complaints of bias-related incident by: